Aspen Snowmass, United States: Family Ski Guide

 The Honest Tradeoffs

 Aspen town itself is priced for people who don't check prices.
-A family dinner downtown can hit $250 before anyone orders dessert.
+A family dinner downtown can hit $250 before dessert.
 Book a condo with a kitchen in Snowmass Village and cook half your meals.
-Your wallet will thank you more than the kids will notice.
+Breckenridge and Steamboat both have more affordable dining scenes.

-The resort also draws crowds, particularly during holidays and X Games week.
-Lift lines at Snowmass Village Gondola between 9 and 10am can test your patience.
+Lift lines at Snowmass Village Gondola between 9 and 10am can test your patience during holidays and X Games week.
 Start at 8:30 or head to Buttermilk, where lines barely exist.
+Families who want something different should consider Steamboat for free kids' skiing under 12 and a full week at roughly half the cost.

 Would we recommend Aspen Snowmass?